Geometry: Surfaces

 A surface is a two-dimensional object, such as a sphere or paraboloid.
 In differential geometry and topology, surfaces are described by two-dimensional 'patches' (or neighborhoods) that are assembled by diffeomorphisms or homeomorphisms, respectively.
 In algebraic geometry, surfaces are described by polynomial equations.

+Solids

+A solid is a three-dimensional object bounded by a closed surface; for example, a ball is the volume bounded by a sphere.

 Manifolds

 A manifold is a generalization of the concepts of curve and surface.
 In topology, a manifold is a topological space where every point has a neighborhood that is homeomorphic to Euclidean space.
 In differential geometry, a differentiable manifold is a space where each neighborhood is diffeomorphic to Euclidean space.

 Manifolds are used extensively in physics, including in general relativity and string theory.